truenas/documentation/content/TrueCommand/Administration/Settings/_index.md

 ![AdministrationCertificates](/images/TrueCommand/1.3/AdministrationCertificates.png "Administration: Certificates")

 Clicking **Browse...** opens a dialog to upload a file from the local system.
-Selecting **Plain text** allows you to copy and paste the file raw text instead of uploading a file.
+Selecting **Plain text** allows you to copy and paste the raw text instead of uploading a file.
 {{< /tab >}}
 {{< tab "Configuration" >}}
 The **Configuration** tab contains options to configure various features of TrueCommand.
 The configuration options accessible are: